 Handles are individually turned in fine hardwoods, and currently we can offer a choice from Macassar ebony, African blackwood, rosewood, satinwood, box, tulipwood, burr elm, bubinga, olivewood, purpleheart, and kingwood.
 All have brass ends.

-My small stocks or wood are legally held, but please not that to comply with new CITES regulations (2017) commercial export of Dalbergia species outside the EC is no longer permitted.
+My small stocks of wood are legally held, but please note that to comply with new CITES regulations (2017) commercial export of Dalbergia species outside the EC is no longer permitted.
 This affects rosewood, African blackwood, tulipwood and kingwood.
 Bubinga is separately prohibited.
 But we can add some very nice American black walnut and yew to the list!